ookiineko/termix_wip/_README-DRAFT.md

 Another highlight is support for using native Windows APIs alongside with the Linux ones in Termix is also planned to be added in the future 😈 (the idea is inspired by Cygwin), hence the "mix" in the name.

-## Why not just use WSL?
+## Isn't this just WSL1?

-This project can be considered as a WSL alternative.
+This project can be considered as a WSL1 alternative.
 However, it doesn't support running unmodified Linux binaries, programs and libraries in the Termix distribution are recompiled specifically to work under it.

 ## Project status